NikolaiAndrov/NikolaiAndrov/README.md

 - 👨‍💻 I'm computer systems and technology engineer

-- 👨‍🎓 Recently	have completed a Software Engineering program specializing in C# .NET at Software University (SoftUni)
+- 👨‍🎓 Successfully completed a Software Engineering program with a specialization in C# and .NET at Software University (SoftUni)

 - 🧑 Personal skills: creativity, analytical thinking, problem solving